 To book Liam Halligan, contact us today

-After Dinner Speaker, Awards Presenter and Host, Business Speaker, Conference Facilitators, Consumer and Personal Finance, Economics & Finance, International Affairs, Journalists, Politics, Presenters
+After Dinner Speaker, Awards Presenters and Event Hosts, Business Speaker, Conference Facilitators, Consumer and Personal Finance, Economics & Finance, International Affairs, Journalists, Politics, Presenters

 Read more about Liam Halligan

 Founded in 1996, PCM has consistently topped performance charts for emerging market funds, winning numerous awards from MarHedge, Lipper and Standard and Poor's.
 The firm has built a stellar reputation for its thorough research and "active" investment approach – and is now a major shareholder in some of the leading companies in Russia, Ukraine and Central Asia.